Casino Tower: Casino Niagara

-Casino Niagara, which is a government-owned casino, opened in the building on December 7, 1996; it is still in operation today with market buffet and sports bar.
+Casino Niagara, which is a privately-owned casino, opened in the building on December 9, 1996; it is still in operation today with a sports bar.

 The site was intended to be a temporary site, but the new site was filled by the Niagara Fallsview Casino Resort.
 The site remained open as a permanent installation and the tower was given white panelling to reflect its more upscale surroundings and large red capital letters spelling out C-A-S-I-N-O were placed vertically on the side of the tower, which are lit up at night.
 However, there is no public access as it is deemed unsafe.
 The tower today is considered an eyesore by locals and is in poor condition.
 Deterioration is visible under the outer panelling to the steel trusses, as they have turned from white to brown from rust.
 There are no plans to reopen the tower to the public.